Get your fashion on at our Fashion Show

 Bob Woolnough – Hopton Rehab and Homing Trustee

 Bob has had a varied career in the equine world.
 He began his riding experiences when he volunteered for the Mounted Section of the Royal Military Police, having never ridden before.
 After training and qualifying as a mounted police officer, he then spent 4 years with the mounted branch, often working 7 days a week with anything up to 16 hours a day in the saddle, gaining a wealth of experience and knowledge in the training of horses from the start of their careers into fully fledged police horses that are used every day on our streets.

 After leaving the mounted section Bob was more involved in the security and intelligence fields but never lost his passion for horses and has continued to ride and assist others at every chance since.

 Bob has also worked as a volunteer for the Riding For The Disabled charity.

-In 2018 Bob became a volunteer and was recently asked to become a trustee.
+In 2018 Bob became a volunteer and was in 2019 asked to become a trustee.

 The larger horses at HRH get the majority of Bob’s time and attention, along with those requiring special training needs.